How to Manage ALIAS Records for Seamless Website Routing

 What is an ALIAS record?

-It’s kind of like a CNAME, but you can use it at the root of your domain.
-So, instead of just pointing to www.example.com somewhere, you can point to example.com, too.
+It is more or less like a CNAME except that you have the ability to use it at the domain name level.
+So that, rather than pointing somewhere as a reference to www.example.com, you can point at example.com, as well.
 Behind the scenes, it figures out the IP for you.
 Handy when you’re working with stuff like CDNs or managed platforms.

 Can I just use a CNAME instead?